kylewcode/grocery-list-vue/README.md

 # Grocery List

 ## Description
-A basic HTML, Javascript, and Bootstrap driven web application that allows for a user to add, update, and remove grocery items from a list.
+A basic HTML, Javascript, and Vue.js driven web application that allows for a user to add, update, and remove grocery items from a list.

 ### Features
 - Add grocery items with the input box.